sh123/magloop_controller/README.md

  - L298N stepper driver
  - EM-290 stepper from Epson printer
  - HC-06 bluetooth serial controller for remote control using Bluetooth console application from the phone or PC
- - Generated 3d printed slide capacitor printed with PETG plastic (up to ~15kV and 130pF)
+ - Generated high voltage 3d printed slide capacitor printed with PETG plastic (up to ~15kV and 130pF)
    - Plate sizes are 50x60 mm
    - Plate spacing 5 mm
    - 11 plates